petk/normalizator/README.md

 * Trims redundant newlines in the middle of the file
 * Converts and syncs EOL (end of line) characters
 * Cleans spaces before tabs in the indentation part of the line
-* Checks path name if it contains any special characters (spaces, non-ascii characters...)
 * Checks file extensions
+* Checks file and directory names if they contain any special characters (spaces, non-ASCII characters, etc.)
 * Checks file encodings

 ## Installation